aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/README.md

 - **A deleted record returns only at boot.** A node whose record was removed in error stays unresolvable until it is rebooted or replaced.
 - **It owns exactly one label under the zone.** That is the same set of names the node policy lets a node write, so every record a node can create is one reconcile can remove.
-Keep your own records at a deeper name, such as `svc.nfs.<zone>`: reconcile never touches those, and a node cannot write them either.
+The zone is created for this cluster and emptied when the stack goes, so in practice that is everything in it.
+If you do add a record of your own, put it a level deeper (`svc.nfs.<zone>`) and reconcile will leave it alone.

 ## Prerequisites